Every Monday Arvest Art Gallery master-class takes place.

 Mikhail Pak

-Artwork title: Aquatically (private collection).
-Artist: Mikhail PakArtwork title: Everything passes, everything changes.
+Artwork title: All in the past (private collection).
+Artist: Mikhail PakArtwork title: Blues (private collection) .
 Artist: Mikhail Pak

-Artwork title: Dance.
-Artist: Mikhail PakArtwork title: Summer.
+Artwork title: Mirror (private collection).
+Artist: Mikhail PakArtwork title: Fall is soon to arrive.
 Artist: Mikhail Pak

-Artwork title: Midday sleeping.
-Artist: Mikhail PakArtwork title: Overcast day.
+Artwork title: Dreams.
+Artist: Mikhail PakArtwork title: March.
 Artist: Mikhail Pak

-Artwork title: Hello.
-Artist: Mikhail PakArtwork title: Wind.
+Artwork title: Silence.
+Artist: Mikhail PakArtwork title: Summer.
 Artist: Mikhail Pak

 Artwork title: Dreams.
-Artist: Mikhail PakArtwork title: August.
+Artist: Mikhail PakArtwork title: Flying clouds.
 Artist: Mikhail Pak